 The first place to look for information is the Kooperation international online portal.
 This website aims to be a communication platform on all aspects of international cooperation in education and research for anyone seeking information and cooperation partners.
 You will find details of bilateral partnerships and opportunities for participation in programmes and support measures as well as contact persons for your region or country.

-First points of contact can also be, for example, the German Houses of Research and Innovation (DWIHs) in Moscow, New Delhi, New York, São Paulo and Tokyo as well as the German Science Centre in Cairo.
+First points of contact can also be, for example, the German Houses of Research and Innovation (DWIHs) in Moscow, New Delhi, New York, São Paulo and Tokyo.
 They provide information about research and funding opportunities for international collaborations and research stays.

 How can I find a suitable organisation?